yuvalmGS/gigaspaces-wiki-jekyll/xap97/deployment-properties.markdown

 weight: 400
 ---

-{% compositionsetup %}{% summary page|70 %}The processing unit can be injected with dynamic property values at deployment time.
+ {% summary   %}The processing unit can be injected with dynamic property values at deployment time.
 The mechanism leverages Spring's [`PropertyPlaceholderConfigurer`](http://static.springframework.org/spring/docs/2.5.x/reference/beans.html#beans-factory-placeholderconfigurer) to provide powerful and simple properties-based injection.{% endsummary %}

 # Overview